Do You Struggle with Seaming or Weaving in Ends? Here’s Help

-These tutorials will turn your seaming-panic into seaming success!
+These tutorials will turn your panic over seaming and weaving into successes!

-Do you enjoy seaming knitting?
-Do you search for knitting patterns in which you seam pieces together?
-Or, do you actually go out of your way to avoid patterns that call for seaming?
+Do you avoid seaming knitting?
+Do you go out of your way to avoid patterns that call for seaming?

 When you see that dreaded word “seam,” does your heart sink?
 Do you make a habit of scanning a knitting pattern for terms like “knit in the round” and “seamless” and “knit in one piece”?

-I was once in the latter camp.
+Once, all of this described me.
 I despised seaming and actively avoided it as much as possible.
 I clung to my circular needles and DPNs because I would much prefer to knit my projects all in one piece.
 And I cringed whenever it was time to weave in my ends.

-One thing I’ve learned, though, is that knowledge isn’t just power!
+However, here’s a great truth about knitting: knowledge isn’t just power!
 Knowledge also improves your skills, and nearly anything is more enjoyable when you’re more skilled.
 Yes… this includes the dreaded seaming and weaving in of ends.

 Want to learn circular knitting?
 Check out my ultimate guide to circular knitting here!